Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 7. Glenalappa Middle

 The sand is clean and dotted with rocks that rise, reminding visitors of just how rugged the Irish landscape is.
-Even on a grey day, the beach is worth visiting.
+Even on a grey day, the beach is worth visiting on your Ring of Kerry one day tour.

 For those who haven’t got time for a walk along the sands, they can still take in the views from the Ring of Kerry Lookout.